tock/tock-www/_posts/2026-07-13-talking-tock-64.md

 structs (say, fewer than five fields), it is fairly straightforward to ensure during code review that all fields have been initialized.
 However, for something like Tock's standard PCB, and its ~25 fields, it can be easy to miss an uninitialized field during code review.
 When a new field is added to the PCB struct, that field _must_ be initialized as well everywhere the struct is created.
-Because we've told the compiler the memory is `MaybeUninit`, Rust will not generate an error a field is not initialized, but the program will be unsound.
+Because we've told the compiler the memory is `MaybeUninit`, Rust will not generate an error if a field is not initialized, but the program will be unsound.

 To ensure a compiler error is generated if not every field of a struct is initialized in a `MaybeUninit` use case, we created the `init_uninit_struct!()`